 The Health Gap encourages every Cincinnati community to support good health for all by teaching people to stand up for their health.

-In 2004, when former Cincinnati Mayor Dwight Tillery founded the Health Gap, thousands of people in Cincinnati and millions across the country were living with the consequences of health disparities every day.
+When the Health Gap was founded in 2004, thousands of people in Cincinnati and millions across the country were living with the consequences of health disparities every day.
 They didn’t have the same access to fresh food and quality health care, and they were getting sicker and dying earlier because of it.
-Sadly, the residents affected by them and the medical community addressing them knew very little about their root causes and how to reverse the trend.
+Sadly, the residents affected by them and the medical community addressing them understood very little about their root causes and how to reverse the trend.

 Since then, the Health Gap has touched the lives of tens of thousands of Cincinnatians by equipping and empowering them to to take control of their own health by eating better, exercising more, monitoring their health, and helping their neighbors do the same.
 Through education, advocacy and outreach, the community-health organization is building a culture of health and making Cincinnati healthier — not just for some or most of the population, but for all.